-Verified web site and domain owners can use the Webmaster Tools to add additional web site or domain owners.
-From the site dashboard, you can navigate to the Users & Site Owners page from the gear menu.
-From there, clicking on the Manage Site Owners link takes you to the page for adding web site owners.
-To add a domain owner, you must then click on the Verification details link.
-Then, if you are a domain owner, you can add additional domain owners.
+Verified web site and domain owners can use Search Console to add additional web site or domain owners.
+From the Search Console dashboard, find the web site you want to manage and select Manage property > Add or remove users.
+To add a domain owner, select Manage property owners link.
+If you are a domain owner, you can add additional domain owners.

 Authorizing Service AccountsOnce you have performed domain verification, you can authorize a service account to create buckets under that domain.
-Go to the Google Webmaster site at the following URL
+Go to the Search Console's verification process at

 If you have administrative control over the HTML files that make up a site, you can use one of the site-based verification methods to verify that you control or own a site.
 When you do this, Google Cloud Storage lets you create buckets representing the verified site and any subsites—provided nobody has used the DNS TXT record method to verify domain ownership of a parent of the site.